MrFrankel/Knockout-Memento/README.md

     ko.mcf.getMStacks()

     /**
-     * Cleares all stacks in the system
+     * Clears all stacks in the system
      */
     ko.mcf.purgeMStacks()